-Report any suspected violation of the schools E-Safety Policy to the Headteacher or Director of Finance and Operations.
+Report any suspected violation of the schools E-Safety Policy to the Headteacher or Chief Financial Officer.
 This includes suspected inappropriate use of Administrator Access.

-Report any data or security breach concerns to the Headteacher or Director of Finance and Operations promptly, providing information as to the date, time, location, and potential extent of any breach.
+Report any data or security breach concerns to the Headteacher or Trust IT Manager promptly, providing information as to the date, time, location, and potential extent of any breach.